lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 ## Demo

-We can now use these two elements to intialize a `WebAgent` and start playing with it!
+We can now use these two elements to initialize a `WebAgent` and start playing with it!

 In the following example, we show how our agent can achieve a user-defined goal, here going on the quicktour of Hugging Face's PEFT framework for model finetuning.